When and what to learn in a changing world

-\paragraph{Exogenous information} Results naturally extend to accommodate exogenous background information which the DM obtains for free (or for a fixed upfront cost which is not controlled dynamically).
-Indeed, observe that in the definition of the problem it is not essential that the belief dynamics \emph{in between moments of information acquisition} simply follow the deterministic drift towards $\pi$.
-One may easily substitute dynamics that account for background information; a natural example would be considering a Brownian flow of information so that until the next moment of information acquisition beliefs follow: $dp_t = \lambda (\pi-p_t) dt + \sigma p_t(1-p_t) dB_t$.
-The resulting recursive equation \eqref{eq:recursive-equation} is virtually unchanged, and even though the stopping problem is now stochastic, the fixed point result in \hyref{Theorem}{thm:recursive-characterization} and interval characterization of solutions in \hyref{Theorem}{thm:optimal-policies} go through under mild regularity assumptions on the background information process.
-Dynamics are naturally different but can be analyzed in the same manner.
-For instance: with Brownian information the hitting time of the information acquisition region becomes stochastic and the belief process may sometimes escape its cycle regime; if the DM receives Poisson signals (in particular in the extreme case where they may randomly become perfectly informed about the current state), the belief process sometimes resets, then proceeds to converge again to its cyclical dynamics.
-This is a simple way to incorporate richer dynamics in the model.
-It also enables comparisons of the costs of acquiring dynamic information versus a one-off payment for a flow of information -- for example for studying subscription versus pay-as-you go models for selling information, and how this depends on the \emph{content} of information.
+\paragraph{Exogenous information} Results extend to accommodate exogenous background information.
+In the definition of the problem it is not essential that the belief dynamics \emph{in between moments of information acquisition} follow a deterministic drift: one may substitute richer dynamics, for instance considering a Brownian flow of information so that in between moments of information acquisition beliefs follow $dp_t = \lambda (\pi-p_t) dt + \sigma p_t(1-p_t) dB_t$.
+The recursive equation \eqref{eq:recursive-equation} is virtually unchanged; even though the stopping problem is now stochastic, the fixed point result (\hyref{Theorem}{thm:recursive-characterization}) and interval characterization of solutions (\hyref{Theorem}{thm:optimal-policies}) go through under mild regularity assumptions.
+Dynamics are naturally different but can be analyzed in the same manner: this is a simple way to incorporate richer dynamics.
+With Brownian information acquisition times become stochastic and beliefs may escape the cycle regime.